-Most example MCSs presented so far were designed to illustrate the potential of this formalism, but to our knowledge there has not been much effort in the development of systematic techniques to write MCSs.
-This is the main achievement of this paper: we propose generic mechanisms, in the form of general-purpose design patterns, that achieve specific forms of interaction between contexts within an MCS in a principled way - e.g. extending a context by means of a definition in the language of another context, giving closed-world semantics for particular predicates in a context with open-world semantics, or reasoning within the merge of two contexts while keeping them separate.
+Most of the examples of MCSs presented so far were designed to illustrate the potential of such systems and their variants, but to our knowledge there has not been much effort in the development of general systematic techniques to write MCSs.
+This is the main achievement of this paper: we propose generic mechanisms, in the form of general-purpose design patterns, that achieve specific forms of interaction between contexts within an MCS in a principled way - e.g. extending a context by means of a definition in the language of another context, giving closed-world semantics for particular predicates in a context with openworld semantics, or reasoning within the merge of two contexts while keeping them separate.
 The study of these design patterns not only facilitates the development of future MCSs, but also suggests new ways in which their language can be extended.
-Our departure point was the study of design patterns for multi dl-programs [10] - a generalization of dl-programs [13] with multiple knowledge bases -, which can be seen as a subclass of MCSs by means of a systematic translation [9].
+Our departure point was the study of design patterns for multi dl-programs [10] - a generalization of dl-programs [13] with multiple description logic knowledge bases -, which can be seen as a subclass of MCSs by means of a systematic translation [9].
 The present study is however much more general than the combination of the work in those two publications.